gregorywmorris/dcj-manufacturing-oil-rig/README.md

 3. Data collection:
     * Data comes from legacy systems, all changes must be doen after you recieve the data.
     * The data is collected in 3 month cohorts starting at midnight the first day.
-    * Data is recorded every 60 minutes.
+    * Data is considered as recorded every 60 minutes for project perposes.
     * The last day will be a few hours short for schededuled maintence after each cohort.
 4. There is only one profile.txt, reused as if there was one for each cohort.